Ian Fleming’s Casino Royale retained nothing but its title in this free-for-all spoof of the successful James Bond industry.

 Frankly, the film was a self-indulgent mess – an inferior Monty Python sketch stretched way beyond its limits.
 It featured a record number of loopy spy film clichés skewering the James Bond mythos – all wrapped up in candy-coloured, ‘swinging-sixties’ psychedelic wrapping.

-A Sixties who’s who of old-and-new hip stars appeared in the movie, including Peter Sellers, Ursula Andress, David Niven, Woody Allen, Deborah Kerr, Orson Welles, William Holden, John Huston and too many others to mention.
+A 1960s who’s-who of old and new hip stars appeared in the movie, including Peter Sellers, Ursula Andress, David Niven, Woody Allen, Deborah Kerr, Orson Welles, William Holden, Jacqueline Bisset and John Huston.
+Apparently, most of the stars were not aware when they signed on that this was a comedy spoof, not a straight James Bond movie.

 Burt Bacharach provided arguably his loveliest score ever, highlighted by Dusty Springfield‘s heavenly The Look of Love.